 Panama is an awesome country to explore if you love hiking.
 There are so many day-trip hikes and overnight adventures varying from jungle hikes to mountain treks.
 I spent 100 days in Panama and hiked my way from the east to the west.
-My three favorite towns to base if you are a hiking enthusiast are Boquete, Santa Fe and El Valle de Anton.
+My two favorite towns to base if you are a hiking enthusiast are Boquete and El Valle de Anton.
 In this blog post, I’ll share all of my favorite hikes in Panama.

-I hiked all of the trails below and I’m sure you will enjoy them al!
+I’ve personally hiked all of the trails in this Panama Hiking Guide and I’m sure you will enjoy them all!
 I have categorized them by region so it is a bit easier for you to plan out which ones you would like to do.
-I’ve written an individual blog post for almost all of the hikes on this list.
-You can click on any of the links throughout each section to go to a more detailed recap of the hike, with suggestions, more photos and tips.
+I’ve written an individual blog post for almost all of the Panama hikes on this list.
+You can click on any of the links throughout each section to go to a more detailed recap of the hike, with suggestions, more photos, and tips.

 1. THE LOST WATERFALLS TRAIL

 It is one of the most popular hikes in Boquete for obvious reasons.
 The Lost Waterfalls Trail is the first thing most visitors do in Boquete.
-It is $7 entrance but quite easy to get to and only a short hike but it gives great value with three amazing waterfalls.
-It is the crowd pleaser and great for those who want a bit of an adventure, a waterfall but only half a day worth of effort.
-For those who want to see epic waterfalls, beautiful jungles, and wildlife but only spend a few hours out in the wilderness, this is your trail.
+It is $7 to enter but quite easy to get to and only a short hike but it gives great value with three amazing waterfalls.
+It is the crowd pleaser and great for those who want a bit of an adventure, a waterfall but only half a day’s worth of effort.
+For those who want to hike in Panama and see epic waterfalls, beautiful jungles, and wildlife but only spend a few hours out in the wilderness, this is your trail.

 View the full blog post: THE LOST WATERFALLS TRAIL HIKE